-Immerse yourself in life on our small organic farm and eat like a farmer.
+Immerse yourself in life on our small, regenerative farm and eat like a farmer.

-Our Seed and Spoon Culinary Retreats offer guests a behind-the-scenes look into life on an organic farm.
+Our Seed & Spoon Culinary Farm Stays offer guests the opportunity to experience life on an organic farm and the practices of a sustainable table.
+It’s an ideal weekend for those with a farm to table philosophy, take sustainability seriously, and want to take their knowledge and experience to the next level.
 Your host Tracy Hayhurst, farmer and chef, will guide you through our gardens and kitchen where you’ll experience firsthand the joys of working closely with nature to create an unforgettable weekend in the fields and around the table.

 Below is a sampling of topics for each month.
 The seasons offer a wide range of ever-changing delights from the fields; each month brings something new to experience.

 May The bursting forth of spring and tastes of the new season; we'll forage for wild edibles like ramps and nettles, learn about edible "weeds" and wild mushroom identification.

 June Spring comes late to New England but at last we revel in sweet sugar snap peas, rhubarb, strawberries, tender greens and the very first summer squashes.
 June is also a fantastic time to witness all aspects of the farming process from seeding to harvesting.
 You'll get to plant your own seedlings to take home.
 And we'll give you lots of tips on how to create your own container garden.